 - Refuse acceptance: the parcel is then returned to the sender.

 - Delivery to a GLS ParcelLocker for pick-up whenever it suits you.
 You receive the access code as soon as the parcel is placed in the locker by the delivery driver .

 - Collect the parcel yourself at the depot: The parcel remains in the depot and is available for collection for five working days.

 The choice of delivery options is available if the sender has forwarded your e-mail address to GLS (with your consent).

-Yes, cash on delivery parcels can be paid in cash or by credit or debit card – provided that the sender has activated the BankCardService in addition to the CashService.
+Yes, cash on delivery parcels can be paid in cash or by credit or debit card in Hungary and in Slovakia – provided that the sender has activated the BankCardService in addition to the CashService.
 Please find more information about the BankCardService.

 Credit card payment is also possible for parcels delivered to more GLS ParcelShops.
 Please see the ParcelShop list .

 The sender is responsible for packing goods properly.
 If a parcel has any external damage, for example a hole in the box, you can refuse to accept the parcel.
 GLS will then return the parcel to the sender.